philosophers-stone/transform/README.md

-# Transform
+# PhStTransform

-**A Protocol Implementation for Transforming arbitrary Elixir data Structures**
+**A Protocol Implementation for PhStTransforming arbitrary Elixir data Structures**

 ## Documentation

-The `Transform` protocol will convert any Elixir data structure using a given transform map into a new data structure.
+The `PhStTransform` protocol will convert any Elixir data structure using a given transform map into a new data structure.

 The `transform/3` function takes the data structure and